justine627/Datathon/README.md

 - XGBoost fixed settings: `n_estimators=800`, `learning_rate=0.03`, `max_depth=6`, `early_stopping_rounds=50`.
 - Blend weight search: `w` swept from 0.0 to 1.0 in steps of 0.1 (LightGBM weight), choosing the `w` minimizing validation RMSE.
 - Final predictions are clipped to be non-negative (`np.clip(..., 0, None)`), and any unmatched submission rows are filled with the training target mean.

+## Notebook with final prediction
+The notebook with the final prediction is Final_Version.ipynb in this repository.